All My Life (2004 film)

-All My Life is 2004 Filipino romantic drama film directed by Laurenti M. Dyogi and, starring Aga Muhlach and Kristine Hermosa.
+All My Life is 2004 Filipino romantic drama film directed by Laurenti M. Dyogi and starring Aga Muhlach and Kristine Hermosa.
 This is Kristine's only movie without her on-screen partner ("love team") Jericho Rosales while she remained in Sana'y Wala Nang Wakas.

 Plot

-Sam (Aga Muhlach), a care-free guy who enjoys life, goes on a cruise.
+Sam (Aga Muhlach), a carefree guy who enjoys life, goes on a cruise.
 On board Star Cruises, he meets an angry, heartbroken Louie (Kristine Hermosa) who is staying next door.
 One night, Sam watches a drunk Louie lean on the railing.
 Thinking she might jump, he stops her.
 They share a heartfelt moment until Louie throws up on Sam.
 The next morning, Sam joins Louie for breakfast uninvited and introduces himself.
 Louie apologizes for how she acted the night before and leaves soon after.
 They meet again at the gift shop where Louie accuses him of following her.
-Sam tells her that she might want some company as they're both alone on the cruise and that he's just in the next room if she needed a friend.
-Later on, Louie knocks on his door and invites him to dinner as she preferred him over someone else seeing Sam to be "harmless."
+Sam tells her she might want some company as they're both alone on the cruise and that he's just in the next room if she needs a friend.
+Later, Louie knocks on his door and invites him to dinner as she prefers him over someone else, seeing Sam as "harmless."
 They talk briefly about their respective jobs.
-As the cruise docks from place to place, Sam and Louie grow closer, sharing their time traveling together.
+As the cruise docks from place to place, Sam and Louie grew closer, sharing their time traveling together.
 Over time, Louie's rigid personality softens under Sam's influence.
-In a temple, Sam is praying where Louie asks him what he's praying for.
-He admits that he was diagnosed when he was twenty-five of having a heart disease, and wishes for more time to live.
-Louie is somber at the confession but Sam plays it off, making it seem like a joke.
+In a temple, Sam is praying and Louie asks him what he's praying for.
+He admits that he was diagnosed when he was twenty-five with a heart disease and wishes for more time to live.
+Louie is sad at the confession but Sam plays it off, making it seem like a joke.

 Back on board, they go to dinner.
 They dance and eventually share a kiss.
-Louie pulls away and runs back to her room where she holds on to a wedding dress in hanging from her closet.
+Louie pulls away and runs back to her room where she holds on to a wedding dress hanging from her closet.
 A flashback scene reveals that Louie was about to get married until a pregnant woman crashes their wedding, saying Joey (Bernard Palanca) is the father.
 Louie storms out of the church.
 Back in the present, Sam knocks on her door.
 Louie tries to tell him about her past but Sam confesses that he knows.
 During her hasty exit from the aisle, she leaves a shoe, which Sam now returns to her.
 Feeling betrayed, they part ways.
 The cruise ends and they go back to their normal lives.